-- Bachelor’s of Science (B.S.) with Academic Behavioral Strategist (ABS) licensure - Earn your degree and teaching license in four years.
-Upon graduation, you'll be certified to teach students with mild-moderate disabilities in K-12 and 18-21 transition programs.
+Earn your degree and teaching license in four years.
+Upon graduation, you'll be certified to teach students with mild-moderate disabilities in K-12 and 18-21 transition programs

-Our Academic Behavior Strategist (ABS) license qualifies you to work with students with mild to moderate disabilities.
-Once enrolled in the ABS licensure program, you will choose an area of moderate-severe disabilities to specialize in to add to your ABS, including:
+Our Academic Behavior Strategist (ABS) license qualifies you to work with students with mild to moderate disabilities in the following areas:

 We also offer core licenses which do not require an ABS license and allow for specialization in the following areas: